-Bulimia nervosa, also called bulimia, is a psychological eating disorder that is characterized by episodes of binge eating (consuming a large quantity of food in one sitting).
-That's accompanied by no sense of control over eating behavior and followed by inappropriate methods for trying to lose weight, such as vomiting, fasting, enemas, excessive use of laxatives and diuretics, or compulsive exercising.
+Bulimia is a psychological eating disorder in which you have episodes of binge eating (consuming a large quantity of food in one sitting).
+During these binges, you have no sense of control over your eating.
+Afterward, you try inappropriate ways to lose weight such as:

-Bulimia tends to develop late in childhood or in early adulthood.
-It affects females more often than males.
-People with bulimia often perform the behaviors in secret, feeling disgusted and ashamed when they binge, yet relieved once they purge.
 People with bulimia usually weigh within the normal range for their age and height.
-However, they may fear gaining weight, have desire to lose weight, and may feel intensely dissatisfied with their bodies.
+But they may fear gaining weight, want to lose weight, and feel very dissatisfied with their bodies.

-The exact cause of bulimia is not known, but research suggests that a combination of certain personality traits, emotions, and thinking patterns, as well as biological and environmental factors might be responsible.
-Researchers also believe that this eating disorder may begin with a dissatisfaction of the person's body and extreme concern with body size and shape.
-Usually individuals suffering from bulimia have low self-esteem and fear becoming overweight.
-The fact that bulimia tends to run in families also suggests that a susceptibility to the disorder might be inherited.
+Researchers believe this eating disorder may begin with dissatisfaction with your body and extreme concern with your size and shape.
+Usually, you have low self-esteem and fear becoming overweight.
+The fact that bulimia tends to run in families also suggests that you might inherit a risk for the disorder.

 - Dental problems